FAQs on Hochul’s Daft Plan to Cancel Congestion Pricing

 Under 553-j of the Public Authorities Law the MTA “shall establish a fund to be known as the central business district tolling capital lockbox fund which shall be kept separate from and shall not be commingled with any other monies of the authority.”
 The law further requires that the funding be used for the central business district tolling program created by the Vehicle and Traffic Law.

-Can the MTA Board cancel congestion pricing?
+Can the MTA Board cancel or delay congestion pricing?

 Yes and No